 Click here to find more printable maps, a hiking guide, and a shuttle map.

+It’s important to know all the rules and regulations for parking at Zion National Park!
 Visitors can park only in designated parking spaces and should avoid parking along roadways, on vegetation, and in a way that blocks traffic.
 If a parking lot is full, do not wait for a spot to open up.
 Instead, move on and look for parking elsewhere.
 Anyone who fails to park in designated spots will be subject to a fine and may have their vehicle towed.

-Between February and late November, parking lots are usually full by 8 or 9 am.
-When this happens you should park in Springdale, just outside the park entrance.
+You can also park in Springdale, just outside the park entrance.
 Use the free shuttle that takes you to Zion.
 Be aware though that you must pay for parking in Springdale and that a park entrance pass does not include town parking, and vice versa.

 Throughout the high season, buses run from the early morning and into the late evening, with departures about every seven minutes.
 There are two separate shuttle routes that guests can take when visiting Zion National Park.
 The Zion Canyon Shuttle connects the Zion Canyon Visitor Center to nine different stops along the Zion Canyon Scenic Drive.
 The Springdale Shuttle has nine stops in the town of Springdale and will take you to the pedestrian entrance near the Zion Canyon Visitor Center.